UltraEngine/Documentation/CPP/Pixmap_WritePixel.md

 # Pixmap::WritePixel

-This method writes each pixel of the pixmap with the specified color.
-This command is safe to call from multiple threads, as long as they do not write to the same pixels.
+This method sets a single pixel in the pixmap to the specified color.

 ## Syntax